How to Spray Paint Metal Furniture: A Comprehensive Guide

 • Test Spray: Before starting, test the spray paint on a piece of cardboard to ensure even spray and color accuracy.

-• Multiple Thin Coats: Apply several thin coats of paint rather than one thick coat to avoid drips and ensure an even finish.
+• Multiple Thin Coats: Apply several thin coats of paint instead of one thick coat to avoid drips and ensure an even finish.

 What Are the Best Techniques for Spray Painting Metal Furniture?